lokesh/lokesh-dhakar/src/posts/wcag-color-contrast.md

 </code></pre>
 </details>

 This ratio is the key to checking our compliance with WCAG.
 Many design and development tools (including Chrome's devtools) have a built-in WCAG constrast validator so it's unlikely you'll need to reimplement the algorithm.
-You can also use a tool like [WAVE](https://wave.webaim.org/) to check your site.
+You can also use a tool like [WAVE](https://wave.webaim.org/) to check your site for constrast issues.

-### Constrast minimiums
+### Constrast ratio minimiums

+WCAG sets minimum values for the ratio depending on the type of content.
+For example, titles, since they are bigger and bolder, often fall into the _Large text_ category, which has a lower contrast ratio minimum than body text.

 <figure class="border">
   <div class="html-figure" style="padding-top: 32px; padding-bottom: 32px;">